manytask/manytask/docs/system_setup.md

 ### Manytask deploy

 Finally, (almost) you need manytask instance itself

-1. You should use official docker image, available at [docker hub](https://hub.docker.com/r/manytask/manytask) Check it's available anf you can pull it
+You should use official docker image, available at [docker hub](https://hub.docker.com/r/manytask/manytask)
-   Note: Best practice is to use version tag (e.g. `manytask/manytask:1.3.4`) **not** `latest` tag

-2. Create docker-compose (see [docker-compose.production.yml](./docker-compose.production.yml) as an example)

-3. Setup `certbot` to update https certificates
+Please refer to the [production documentation](./production.md)

 ### Testing script

 In the future, you need to create a testing script to test students' solutions and actually push scores obtained to the manytask instance.
 You have the following options:
-* Use [checker](https://github.com/yandexdataschool/checker) - python lib developed for checking students' assignments and manytask integration
+* Use [yandexdataschool/checker](https://github.com/yandexdataschool/checker) - python lib developed for checking students' assignments and manytask integration
 * Write your own script following manytask api

-Please refer to the [checker documentation](https://github.com/yandexdataschool/checker) for further information and tips in both cases.
+Please refer to the [yandexdataschool/checker documentation](https://github.com/yandexdataschool/checker) for further information and tips in both cases.